okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 A feature in General Availability (GA) is new or enhanced functionality enabled by default for all customers.

-Beginning in February 2017, features move from EA (enabled by request) to GA (enabled for all orgs) in a regular cadence:
+Features move from EA (enabled by request) to GA (enabled for all orgs) in a regular cadence:

 1. EA features become GA in Preview orgs in the first release of the month.
 2. These same features become GA in Production orgs in the first release of the next month.